JuDFTteam/masci-tools/docs/source/devel_guide/fleur_parser.rst

   :text: Will parse the text of the given tag
   :numberNodes: Will return the number of nodes for the given tag
   :exists: Will return, whether the given tag exists
+  :attrib_exists: Will return, whether the given attribute exists
   :allAttribs: Will parse all known attributes at the given tag
                into a dictionary
   :parentAttribs: Will parse all known attributes at the given tag